Click on a link below to jump to the relevant section:

 Writing Consultants

 Chong J. Bretillon holds a PhD in French from the CUNY Graduate Center, where she also earned a Film Studies Certificate.
 She has taught courses in contemporary French cinema, cultural studies of the Francophone world, and French language at Pennsylvania State University-Erie, Hunter College, and Borough of Manhattan Community College.
+She is currently an adjunct in the English department at Fordham.
 Her areas of consulting expertise include developing thesis statements, close reading, response/reaction writing, and peer review.
 Chong especially enjoys working with multilingual and international students, and has tutored students in both French and English in the United States and in France.

 Anu Jindal is a fiction writer and educator.
 He received his MFA in Creative Writing from the University of Massachusetts Amherst, and a BA in English and Film Theory from Dalhousie University.
 In addition to his work at Baruch, he currently teaches Creative Writing at the Icahn School of Medicine at Mount Sinai and has taught at The School of the New York Times and Gotham Writer’s Workshop, and formerly served as a contributing editor at Electric Literature.
 His writing appears in Electric Literature, Joyland, The New Quarterly, Matrix, and elsewhere.